Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Don't let them drag you down by rumors.
-Just go with what you believe in."
+> "Throughout this life, you can never be certain of living long enough to take another breath."
-> — **Michael Jordan**
+> — **Zen Proverb**

 ---